APHA-CSU/btb-phylo/Readme.md

 This will download the latest docker image from [DockerHub](https://hub.docker.com/r/aphacsubot/btb-phylo) and run the full btb-phylo software.
 Consensus files are downloaded from `s3-csu-003` and a snp-matrix is built using a single thread.

-- `path/to/results/directory` is a path to the local directory to where the results should be stored;
+- `path/to/results/directory` is an output path to the local directory for storing results;
-- `path/to/consensus/directory` is the path to a local director to where consensus sequences should be downloaded;
+- `path/to/consensus/directory` is an output path to a local director where consensus sequences are downloaded;
-- `path/to/config/json` is a path to the configuration `.json` file specifying filtering criteria which describes which samples to be included in phylogeny;
+- `path/to/config/json` is a path to the configuration `.json` file specifying filtering criteria describing which samples to be included in phylogeny;
-- `-j` is an optional argument which sets the number of threads to use for building snp matricies, if omitted this will default to the number of available CPU cores.
+- `-j` is an optional argument setting the number of threads to use for building snp matricies.
+If omitted it defaults to the number of available CPU cores.

 By default the results directory will contain:
 - `filtered_samples.csv`: a summary csv file containing metadata for all samples included in the results;